mathus13/To-Do-App/README.md

 ITQ is a simple to do app in the works assigned to me as a challange to learn JS / HTML / CSS

+Because I am a glutton for punishment, for the first iteration I will be using vanilla JS

 The required functionality includes the ability to ADD, EDIT, DELTE & PRIORITIZE to-do items

 To-do items are added by entering text into the input field and pressing enter